 After the conference, we headed to the home village of one of the missionary families, where we would stay for our last week in Africa.
 Life is very different in the village, where even the western commodities found at the coast were entirely absent.
 Water came from a pump out of the ground, and showers were often moonlit and always from a bucket.
 Drying up was a thing of the past, but mangoes falling out of a tree were a very real possibility, as we dodged around donkeys and goats who roamed the compound at their leisure.
 I only woke up to a goat next to my face once!
 Here we spent time prayer-walking, helping with practical projects and daily life, and playing with any children that crossed our path.
 It was a humbling experience to see how life is lived so differently, and to be welcomed into their 40-strong families, where children are everywhere, and privacy is scarce.
 We prayed and worshipped every morning and we met many people, and heard their stories.
 Undeniably a moment that I will always treasure, was meeting a 2-year-old girl with hydrocephalus.
 Her head was twice the size that it should have been, and her body was close to wasting away.
 We spent some time praying and worshipping over this precious daughter of God, and it was such an honour to be welcomed into their vulnerable family.
 Throughout our time with them though, the only way I could look at this little girl was when I saw the love that Jesus has for her.
 With the ongoing belief that she will be healed, and with thanksgiving for the miracle that her life already is; she takes no pain medication, she can still eat food and is clearly, and amazingly, totally at peace.
 God has already worked hugely in her life and, keeping that at the forefront of my mind and knowing that God wants her well, I could fight for her wholeness of health.
 The Father’s love is so much greater than the sickness that she faces, and that put everything that we saw into perspective.

 His extravagant love changes everything.
 It changes us, and it changes our perspective.
-And with that love flowing out of us, as we met people in difficult situations, we were able to change things too, as by His power we ministered healing, filled the atmosphere with joy, and brought peace and hope to situations that
+And with that love flowing out of us, as we met people in difficult situations, we were able to change things too, as by His power we ministered healing, filled the atmosphere with joy, and brought peace and hope to situations that were lacking it.

 Sophie Cleeve is a former church intern, and now works part-time for an Ashington-based design agency, as well as part-time Ministry Associate for Chanctonbury Church.